chaNcharge/ForkUpdater/README.md

 # ForkUpdater

 A small script that will automatically update your forks.
 Designed for Heroku and GitHub, but can run on any project on any Git repository via CI or cronjob.
+If there's a problem with merging (such as merge conflicts), the script will open up an issue in your repo to let you know there was an issue.

 ## Environment variables